-The Action Plan on Forest Law Enforcement, Governance and Trade (FLEGT) is the European Union response to illegal logging: it was adopted in 2003.
-The European Commission is organizing an external evaluation of the implementation of the EU FLEGT Action Plan.
+The Action Plan on Forest Law Enforcement, Governance and Trade (FLEGT) is the European Union response to illegal logging.
+It was adopted in 2003.
+The European Commission organised an external evaluation of the implementation of the EU FLEGT Action Plan.

 The call for tender has been issued by the EU FLEGT Facility of the European Forest Institute, under the reference: